I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 Yes, breast milk can have a peculiar smell.
 So if breast milk smells, then “what does breast milk smell like?”.
 According to some moms, breast milk smells like it tastes – just like cow’s milk, but it is sweeter.
 Some say breast milk smells soapy, which is quite normal.

-However, if your breast milk smell like eggs, onions, or fish, follow the recommendations above.
+However, if your breast milk smell like eggs, onions, fish, Vinegar, Garlic, iron, and vomit, follow the recommendations above.
 If there is no improvement, please see your doctor.
 Following proper storage recommendations and understanding the variations in the appearance, smell, and taste of “normal” breast milk can prevent you from throwing good milk.
 You need to be sure that the milk you’re feeding your baby won’t make them sick and knowing how to test it for spoilage will do just that.
 So, be vigilant about the different tastes and smells of your breastmilk but don’t be very anxious about it because most of the time the smell won’t be an issue if you follow the proper guidelines for storing your expressed milk.
 So if your breast milk smell like eggs, onions, or fish, read the tips above and also see your Pediatrician.